tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A need concept that relates a Use Case to a set of supporting Amendments.'
+'A need concept that relates a UseCase to a set of supporting Amendments.'

 ### Comment

-'A Data Quality needs level concept that describes how some bdqffdq:contextualizedEnhancement relates to a bdqffdq:UseCase.
-This relationship defines which amendments are supported by a given use case.'
+'A Data Quality needs level concept that describes how some Amendment relates to a UseCase.
+This relationship defines which amendments are supported by a given UseCase.

+EP(u) = {am | am ⊂ AM ⋀ u ∈ U }'

 ********************